lebauerle/techdegree-project3-loginform/README.md

-# techdegree-project3-loginform
+# Techdegree-project3-loginform
-3rd project for team treehouse techdegree
+**3rd project for team treehouse techdegree**

-The login form provides js form validation and used js to make it more dynamic.
-I added a lot of comments to make it easy to understand.

-gg lenni
+A simple, interactive loginform with input validation for a fictional conference.
+The validation does not rely on the build in HTML validation.
+JavaScript is used additionally.